 7-8 November 2019.
 Ahoy, Rotterdam, the Netherlands

 Dredging projects literally turn water into land and land into water.
-As a consequence, there are often many stakeholders involved with a multitude of interests and backgrounds.
-This is why such projects are usually complex and high-profile.
+This makes such projects usually complex and high-profile.
+As a consequence, there are often many stakeholders involved, with a multitude of interests and backgrounds.
 Thoughtful management of these varied interests is essential to a project’s operational, reputational and financial success.

 The session will be educational, inspirational, invigorating and lots of fun!

-Facilitated by: Mike van der Vijver - MindMeeting, the Netherlands
+Facilitated by: Mike Van der Vijver - MindMeeting, the Netherlands

-Last update: 22 July 2019
+Last update: 21 September 2019